Arrays#

 Accessing values in the array#

-arrays to determine what values are in them.
+We can index arrays to determine what values are in them.
 The simplest form of indexing is asking what the value is at a particular point in the array.
-Remember that arrays are 0-indexed, meaning the first value is at the 0
+Remember that arrays are 0-indexed, meaning the first value is at the 0 position, not at 1.

 To index, we use the following syntax: